SolidWallOfCode/txn_box/doc/reference.en.rst

    extractor
       A mechanism which can performat :term:`extraction`.

-   action
+   directive
-      A description of something to perform while processing a transaction.
+      An action to perform.

    selection
       Making a choice based on a :term:`feature`.